thiteixeira/thiteixeira.github.io/README.md

-# thiteixeira.github.io
+# Thiago Teixeira Professional Web Page

-Personal Web Page
+Welcome to my professional web page.
+Here you will find information about my studies, projects, resume, and contact information.